Multiple measurements on an uncollapsed entangled two-photon state: Introduction

 First discrepancies between relativity of simultaneity and time evolution of a QS have been described by Bloch \cite{Bloch1967some}.
 He studied interaction of a QS with multiple detectors positioned at various points in space-time when viewed (and evolved) in different Lorentz frames.
 He concluded, that ambiguities in QS may arise, when it is evolved in moving Lorentz frames.
 But these ambiguities do not affect probabilities of the measured results.
 He also proposed the Lorentz-invariant QS's collapse along the backward light cone.
 This idea was later developed by Hellwig and Kraus \cite{Hellwig1970formal}.
-Aharonov and Albert argued the preferred reference frame models and Hellwig-Kraus model of wave-function's collapse are un\-sui\-ta\-ble \cite{Aharonov1981can,Cohen1995retrodiction}.
+Aharonov and Albert argued the preferred reference frame models and the Hellwig-Kraus model of wave-function's collapse are un\-sui\-ta\-ble \cite{Aharonov1981can,Cohen1995retrodiction}.
+Instead, they proposed QS's collapse to occur instantaneously for any observer.
 They based their argumentation on measurement of the nonlocal observables.
 All models of the state's reduction have been summarized and discussed with respect to three most used in\-ter\-pre\-ta\-tions of QM in review \cite{Cohen1995retrodiction} by Cohen and Hiley.
-The authors claim to defend the preferred frame model and extended it to include unitary interactions.
+The authors claim to defend the preferred Lorentz frame (PLF) model and extended it to include unitary interactions.
+The PLF model defines the collapse of the QS to occur instantaneously in a preferred (particular) Lorentz frame.
+In their work C\&H~\cite{Cohen1995retrodiction} were exploring space-time properties of a general PLF model utilizing single collapse hypersurface.